isomerpages/bca-strata/_start-here/Hearing/Hearing (LTSA) (En bloc).md

 **Hearing for Stop Order**

-All objectors and Applicants should be present at the hearing to receive the Stop Order by hand.
+All Objectors and Applicants should be present at the hearing to receive the Stop Order by hand.
 If any Objector or Applicant is not present, the Stop Order will be served by registered post.

 **Hearing for Collective Sale Order**